brad-jones/dotfiles/README.md

   through [dependabot](https://dependabot.com/) _like_ workflows.

-- On Windows based systems it will create a WSL instance and then automatically download the Linux version of the binary and apply the setup inside the VM as well - inception :wink:
+- On Windows based systems it will create a WSL instance and then automatically run the Linux version of the binary (which is embedded into the Windows one) and apply the setup inside the VM as well - inception :wink:

 - Easily apply rollbacks by simply downloading & running a previously released version of the self-contained dotfiles binary.